ajbarry/s3xy-powerwall/README.md

 - Tesla Vehicle
 - Tesla Energy Gateway
-- Local always-on home server or Raspberry Pi running Docker Compose
+- Local always-on home server or Raspberry Pi with Docker Compose

-### Installation
+### Installation and Configuration

 More instruction comming soon but for now the basic steps are: